rahul-c1/machine-learning/projects/capstone/capstone_proposal.md

 ### Domain Background

 In an attempt to explore a problem most closely resembling the work we do at Capital One, I propose to work on a problem related to credit approval using the data from Lending Club.
-This is a well known challenge pertaining to the marketplace which matches borrowers seeking loans to investors offering funds.
+This is a well known challenge<a href="#1" id="noteref"><sup>1</sup></a> pertaining to the marketplace which matches borrowers seeking loans to investors offering funds.
 As a typical credit risk problem, I am primarily interested in identifying characteristics that can help identify  factors leading to loan defaults.
 We try to predict such behavior using various attributes describing credit worthiness of a borrower.
 These characteristics include (but are not limited to) prior lending history of the boorower.
 Based on the eligibility of a borrower, the loans are either approved or declined.
 If approved, the loans may have variable interest rates based on the risk profiling.
 I find the challenge of predicting human behavior quite interesting and because this deals with the type of data we usually handle at Capital One, I thought this may be a fruitful exercise to undertake for the capstone project.

 Details of how Lending Club works can be found [here] (https://www.lendingclub.com/public/how-peer-lending-works.action).

 We will build a model and calculate the dollar amount of money saved by rejecting these loan requests with the model, and then I plan to explore if we can combine this with the profits lost in rejecting good loans.
 We will use Lending Club’s Open Data to obtain the probability of a loan request defaulting or being charged off.

 * References:

+	<a id = "noteref" href="#1"><sup>1</a> [Determinants of Default in P2P Lending](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0139427)</a>

 	[HBS Summary of Lending Club](http://www.hbs.edu/openforum/openforum.hbs.org/goto/challenge/understand-digital-transformation-of-business/lending-club-using-data-to-redefine-the-credit-score-and-improve-access-to-consumer-credit.html)